A Benefit Bike Ride 100% to Charity

 - Sagamore Bridge to Provincetown (68 miles)

-Since 2003, Harbor to the Bay’s enthusiasm and grassroots focus has resonated with local supporters and community members—nearly $4 million has been raised for four local HIV/AIDS organizations.
+Since 2003, Harbor to the Bay’s enthusiasm and grassroots focus has resonated with local supporters and community members—over $5 million has been raised for four local HIV/AIDS organizations.
 Learn more at www.harbortothebay.org, and be sure to select AIDS Action Committee as your beneficiary when completing the registration process.
 When you choose AIDS Action Committee as your beneficiary, 100% of the pledges you receive will be donated to us.

 H2B Fundraising Toolkit